Major in Public Administration

 You can earn up to six academic credits of internship toward your degree.

-A degree in Public Administration from George Mason University will give you the credentials to land a great job after graduation.
 Our public administration graduates are hired by some of the most prestigious companies, nonprofits, and government agencies in Washington, D.C., and beyond, including:

 - U.S. Department of State